ondrejkolafa/galytix-test/README.md

 ```

 ## Usage
-To start the project, use the following command:
+To start the application, use the following commands:

 ### Input files
-Application expects the files to be located in the resource folder as:
+Application expects the files to be located in the `resource` folder as:
  - *word2vec.csv*
  - *phrases.csv*